 The Davis Phinney Foundation has long promoted exercise as an intervention people with Parkinson’s can use to live well each day.
 Results recently published by a Davis Phinney Foundation funded researcher help substantiate the positive impacts of exercise and give people with Parkinson’s even more incentive to stay on track with exercise programs.

-Dr. Margaret Schenkman of University of Colorado School of Medicine is the lead author of this work, published in the Journal of the American Medical Association.
+Dr. Margaret Schenkman of the University of Colorado School of Medicine is the lead author of this work, published in the Journal of the American Medical Association.
 The article outlines a phase 2 clinical trial of high-intensity treadmill exercise in people with Parkinson’s that was performed with colleagues at multiple sites, including Chicago, Denver and Pittsburgh.

 Participants were invited to take part in the study if they did not exercise at moderate intensity more than three times per week, were not on dopaminergic medications and had been diagnosed within five years of the start of the study.
 The 128 individuals were randomized into three groups.